 A brief history

-Before moving to Denmark, I lived in Glasgow, Scotland 🏴 for 6 years.
+Before my PhD, I lived in Glasgow, Scotland 🏴 for 6 years.
 I was offered a position at the vet school at the University of Glasgow.
 However, after 2 years, I decided it wasn’t for me and applied for a switch to virology.
 There, I found my passion for infectious biology.
 My BSc project was titled “The biological activity of interferon lambda 4” in the McLauchlan group at the Centre of Virus Research at the University of Glasgow.
 After acquiring my BSc in Virology, I decided to take a MSc in Bioinformatics.
 My MSc project was titled “Visualising viral quasispecies using CIRCOS” supervised by Dr Richard Orton.

 I’m ESR8 and my PhD project involves finding novel antimicrobial against staphylococcus aureus in the human microbiota.
 S. aureus is a commensal bacterium and part of the human microbiota.
 It isn’t harmful under normal circumstances but they can cause infections.
 In the last few decades, there has been a rise of methicillin-resistant S. aureus or MRSA for short.
 It renders traditional antibiotic treatments ineffective resulting in a need for new antibiotics.
 The discovery of novel antibiotic is crucial to alleviate the antibiotic crisis.